How the Oral Microbiota Influences Gut Health and Microbiome Balance

 4. Are chewable probiotics better?

-5. What foods support oral microbiota?
+5. What foods support the oral microbiota?

 6. Can improving oral microbiota improve gut health?